 Mr. Shin distinguished himself early in many competitions including the Metropolitan Opera National Council Auditions (National Finalist), Loren Zachary, Licia Albanese Puccini Foundation Competition, Caruso-Altamura International Competition, Maria Anderson Competition, Giargiari Competition (1st & Audience Favorite).
 A 2005 graduate of the Academy of Vocal Arts in Philadelphia, he sang the title role in Puccini’s Edgar and Gennaro in Lucrezia Borgia.
 Before attending AVA, he received a BM in Music from Seoul National University and attended Indiana U.

 Last year, he appeared as a guest artist at the 20th Anniversary Sergio Franchi Gala.
 In 2016 he performs Cavaradossi and has concerts in Seoul and throughout Korea.
-He return to the U.S. in 2017-18 as Radames in their new Aida.
+He returned to the U.S. in 2017-18 as Radames in Knoxville Opera’s new Aida.
 New roles coming up include Don Jose in Carmen.
+Next season he performs Canio in Korea and continues to concertize.